directus/directus/docs/extensions/introduction.md

 ### Hooks

-[Hooks](/extensions/hooks) are the code only variant to Flows.
-So you can wait for changes within Directus and then execute custom code when that event triggers.
+[Hooks](/extensions/hooks) are similar to Flows, but do not have a UI in the Directus Data Studio.
+Hooks can be triggered during Directus' startup, when data is changes, or on schedules.

 ## Hybrid Extensions